 The international shipping industry is responsible for around 90 percent of world trade.
 Container ships and other cargo vessels transport vast amounts of raw materials, parts and finished products between international suppliers, manufacturers and final destinations.

-The Importance of Asset Management, Logistics Execution, and Visibility to the Supply Chain
+The Importance of Asset Management, Logistics Execution, Financial Settlement in addition to Visibility to the Supply Chain

-Strong asset management is vital to fast, efficient and cost-effective supply chain operations.
+Strong asset management and logistics execution is vital to fast, efficient and cost-effective supply chain operations.
 You need the right asset, in the right place, at the right time and in the right condition.
 The more reliable your supply chain asset management software, the more you will reduce waste, eliminate delays and maximize profit margins.
+A comprehensive logistics solution also includes freight audit and pay which provides a consistent, fair and frictionless invoicing and paryment process.

 Blume Assets lets your supply chain team manage key assets across the entire supply chain lifecycle.
 You get accurate and dynamic asset tracking, financial management and maintenance and repair.